 Development Permit Application to Operate at Public Vendor Sites

 Download the application form to operate on one of the allocated public vendor sites Downtown.
-Please contact Ben Campbell to find out which sites are still available.
+Please contact Greg Stone to find out which sites are still available.

 Mobile food vending is a great way for people to try out a business idea without making the capital investment of opening a storefront.
 As a means to encourage and promote the food vending industry in Downtown, the City of Whitehorse and Yukon Government make public sites available for vending during the summer season.
 Sites are allocated in the spring via a lottery process.